Author Archives: eejm

 • Ragnhild Alexandra Lorentzen (born 1968), married Aaron Matthew Long, had two daughters

-Ragnhild kept an apartment in Oslo and visited Norway often (despite a lifelong fear of flying), but did not undertake official duties.
-Often photographed wearing a rather sour expression, Ragnhild gained attention during a 2004 television interview in which she expressed her intense displeasure with Crown Prince Haakon’s and Princess Märtha Louise’s respective spouses.
+Ragnhild kept an apartment in Oslo and visited Norway often but did not undertake official duties.
+Often photographed wearing a rather sour expression, Ragnhild gained attention during a 2004 television interview when she expressed her intense displeasure with Crown Prince Haakon’s and Princess Märtha Louise’s respective spouses.
 Reportedly the remarks were made after King Harald and Queen Sonia abruptly canceled a visit to Brazil, hurting Ragnhild’s feelings.
 It is said that Ragnhild privately apologized to her brother’s family afterward, greatly regretting her unkind words.
-Conversely, Ragnhild was seen in her adopted country as very friendly and warm-hearted due to her charity work.
+Conversely, Ragnhild was seen in her adopted country of Brazil as very friendly and warm-hearted due to her charity work.
 She was known among her friends and family to have a very sharp wit and a dry sense of humor.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.